Ragulpalaniappan/React_Deployment/README.md

-This is a React Application
+This is a React Application.